-David Ira Goldstein celebrates his 23rd season as Artistic Director of Arizona Theatre Company.
+David Ira Goldstein has served 25 seasons as Artistic Director of Arizona Theatre Company.
 In over two decades, he has produced over 190 mainstage plays, workshops and presentations including acclaimed appearances by the Royal National Theatre of Great Britain and the Theatre Royal Bath.
 He received the 2010 Leader of the Year Award in Arts and Humanities from the Capitol Times and the 2003 Governor’s Arts Award as Individual Artist for his contributions to the arts in Arizona.

 He has directed over 40 mainstage productions for ATC ranging from classics to new plays to musicals, including Wait Until Dark, Xanadu, Next To Normal, The Sunshine Boys, Hair, Much Ado About Nothing, My Fair Lady, Valley Song, The Illusion, The Pajama Game, Side Man, [title of show], How I Learned to Drive, The Mystery of Irma Vep, Scapin, The Two Gentlemen of Verona, The Boys Next Door, Shadowlands, Fully Committed, The Pirates of Penzance, H.M.
 S. Pinafore, Willi, Dreams from A Summer House, Other People’s Money, The Heidi Chronicles, Noises Off, and A Midsummer Night’s Dream, as well as many world premieres, including The Kite Runner, by Khaled Hosseini; Sherlock Holmes: The Final Adventure (winner of the Edgar Award from the Mystery Writers of America); Inventing van Gogh; Rocket Man; Private Eyes; Over the Moon and Dracula, by Steven Dietz; and Ten Chimneys, Dr. Jekyll and Mr. Hyde (Edgar Award nominee), and Sherlock Holmes and the Adventure of The Suicide Club (Edgar Award nominee), by Jeffrey Hatcher.